Why High-Conflict and Abusive Personality Disordered Women Drag Out the Divorce Process

 I’m the victim; he’s the villain.
 Therefore, I should get all the money, assets, friends, family and children.
 If I don’t get everything, people might think I’m at fault. . .
 EGO ANNIHILATION!
 I must win to prove I’m the all-good victim and he’s the no-good S.O.B.
 Plus, he deserves to lose everything after the way he’s treated me.
 If I did anything mean it’s because he deserved it—including that affair with his business partner.
 Hmmph.

-Furthermore, many HCPs refuse to see that by dragging out the divorce and wasting more and more money on attorneys and court costs, they are harming themselves.
-The more joint assets that go to attorneys’ fees, the less they walk away with, which is why I believe the behaviors described in this post are pathological.
-In other words, many HCPs, in their compulsive drive to punish their target and “win,” often act against their own best interests, which is one of the definitions of Crazy.
+Furthermore, Crazy often refuses to see that by dragging out the divorce and wasting more and more money on attorneys and court costs, she is harming herself.
+The more joint assets that go to attorneys’ fees, the less she walks away with, which is why I believe the behaviors described in this post are pathological.
+In other words, Crazy, in her compulsive drive to punish you and “win,” often acts against her own interests, which is one of the definitions of Crazy.